The Ultimate In Birding Tours

 Another star attraction is the stunning but secretive Satyr Tragopan, which is not uncommon here.
 We will listen for their rather braying calls, and persistence will likely be rewarded by views of a glowing red male, covered in white spots, stalking across a bamboo-choked hillside, with the drab female quietly feeding nearby.
 Sometimes they seem quite unconcerned by human beings, even emerging onto the roadside verges.

-The skulking Blue-fronted Robin is easily heard but hard to get good views of as it flits from one perch to another amongst the undergrowth.
-Rather easier are the noisy bands of Yellow-throated Fulvettas and Grey-cheeked Warblers that are a conspicuous part of the avifauna in the lower levels.
+Noisy bands of Yellow-throated Fulvettas and Grey-cheeked Warblers are a conspicuous part of the avifauna in the lower levels.
 The large Pale-billed Parrotbill tends to go around in noisy groups, often keeping company with Rusty-fronted Barwings, while other bird waves often contain smart White-naped Yuhinas.

 Other likely species include Crested Goshawk, Large Hawk-Cuckoo, Common, Himalayan and Lesser Cuckoos, the dazzling Asian Emerald Cuckoo, Himalayan Swiftlet, White-throated Needletail, Grey-headed, Crimson-breasted and Bay Woodpeckers, Grey-chinned Minivet, Blyth’s and Black-eared Shrike-babblers, Lesser Racket-tailed Drongo, Yellow-bellied Fantail, Grey-headed Canary-flycatcher, Yellow-cheeked Tit, Striated Bulbul, Scaly-breasted and Pygmy Cupwings, the minuscule Chestnut-headed, Slaty-bellied and Grey-bellied Tesias, Mountain Tailorbird, Brown-flanked Bush Warbler, Black-throated Prinia, Green-crowned, Chestnut-crowned and Black-faced Warblers, Streak-breasted and Rusty-cheeked Scimitar Babblers, White-crested, Grey-sided, Scaly and Chestnut-crowned Laughingthrushes, the near-endemic Bhutan Laughingthrush, Red-billed Leiothrix, Himalayan Cutia, Blue-winged Minla, Hoary-throated Barwing, Whiskered, Stripe-throated and Black-chinned Yuhinas, Rufous-winged Fulvetta, the stunning little Golden-breasted Fulvetta, Black-throated Parrotbill, Verditer, Little Pied, Ultramarine and Pale Blue Flycatchers, the shy Sapphire Flycatcher, the secretive White-gorgeted Flycatcher, Large and Rufous-bellied Niltavas, White-browed and Lesser Shortwings, White-tailed Robin, Grey-winged Blackbird, Blue-capped Rock Thrush, White-tailed Nuthatch, Sikkim Treecreeper, Fire-breasted Flowerpecker, Olive-backed Pipit, Yellow-breasted Greenfinch and Dark-rumped Rosefinch.

-If we are lucky we will find Black-headed Shrike-babbler, Crimson-browed Finch or the dapper Golden-naped Finch.
+If we are lucky we will find the skulking Blue-fronted Robin, Black-headed Shrike-babbler, Crimson-browed Finch or the dapper Golden-naped Finch.

 Hill, Rufous-throated and Chestnut-breasted Partridges can be heard calling from the hillsides, and with persistence, we should see at least one of these wary species either here or elsewhere during our travels.